dqops/dqo/docs/reference/yaml/profiling/table-profiling-checks.md

 ___

-## TableSchemaProfilingChecksSpec
+## TableTimelinessProfilingChecksSpec
-Container of built-in preconfigured volume data quality checks on a table level.
+Container of timeliness data quality checks on a table level.